Simply put, the answer to the question “is PCIe backward compatible?” is a resounding yes!

 Also Read: Which Intel and AMD CPUs Support PCIe 4.0?

-Yes, PCIe interface is backward compatible.
-Meaning that you can install a PCIe 4.0 device in a PCIe 3.0 slot.
+Yes, the PCIe interface is backward compatible, meaning you can install a PCIe 4.0 device in a PCIe 3.0 slot.

-However, the fact of the matter is that the maximum bandwidth supported by a PCIe 3.0 slot is half as much as that of a PCIe 4.0 slot with the same amount of lanes.
+However, the fact is that the maximum bandwidth supported by a PCIe 3.0 slot is half as much as that of a PCIe 4.0 slot with the same number of lanes.

 As a rule of thumb, the PCIe interface will work at the maximum speed of the slowest component.

-Thus, if you insert a PCIe 4.0 device in a PCIe 3.0, it device may or may not saturate it depending upon how much data it generates.
+Thus, if you insert a PCIe 4.0 device in a PCIe 3.0, the device may or may not saturate it depending upon how much data it generates.

 The Newer Device Will NOT Saturate the Older Slower Slot (No Bottlenecks; This is Good)

-Therefore, if you were to install a version 3.0 WiFi 6 card on a PCIe 2.0 slot, you will not see any performance drops.
+Therefore, if you install a version 3.0 WiFi 6 card on a PCIe 2.0 slot, you will not see any performance drops.

 In this case, the backward compatibility aspect of the PCIe interface will serve you well.

-On the flip side, if you were to install a very high demanding card that generates a lot of data on a PCIe slot conforming to an older version, then you may experience performance drops or bottlenecks.
+On the flip side, if you install a highly demanding card that generates a lot of data on a PCIe slot conforming to an older version, you may experience performance drops or bottlenecks.

-For instance, if you were to install a high end graphics card (say NVIDIA RTX 3090) that is designed for PCIe v4.0 x16 slot on an older PCIe 3.0 or 2.0 x16 slot, then you may experience drastic performance drops.
+For instance, if you were to install a high-end graphics card (say NVIDIA RTX 3090) designed for a PCIe v4.0 x16 slot on an older PCIe 3.0 or 2.0 x16 slot, then you may experience drastic performance drops.

 As expected, there were noticeable differences when the GPU was used on an older version.

-The difference may not be as pronounced if you are using a low end graphics card that does not generate enough data to saturate the older version PCIe lanes, but for mid – high end graphics card the bottleneck is very real.
+The difference may not be as pronounced if you use a low-end graphics card that does not generate enough data to saturate the older version PCIe lanes, but for mid-high-end graphics cards, the bottleneck is very real.

 Installing Newer NVMe SSDs in Older Slots

-The most visible and direct affect that you can see in performance of a component is when using an older version PCIe M.2 slot for newer NVMe SSDs.
+The most visible and direct effect you can see in the performance of a component is when using an older version PCIe M.2 slot for newer NVMe SSDs.

 NVMe SSDs use 4 PCIe lanes.

 A PCIe V4.0 NVMe SSD has nominal speeds of about 5500 MB/s.
-(Compare this to the 200 MB/s speeds of an average spinning hard disk drive).
+(Compare this to the 200 MB/s rates of an average spinning hard disk drive).

 PCIe is Also Forward Compatible

-The PCIe interface is also forward compatible, meaning you can use an older device on newer PCIe version.
+The PCIe interface is also forward compatible, meaning you can use an older device on a newer one.

 However, note that you will NOT see any performance gains when using newer slots for older devices.

-In other words, a V3.0 NVMe SSD will not perform any faster on a V4.0 M.2.
+In other words, a V3.0 NVMe SSD will not perform faster on a V4.0 M.2.